Introduction to Toon Shading

 Best Practices for Toon Shading

-There are several best practices that should be followed when using toon shading to achieve the best possible results.
+There are several best practices that should be followed when using cartoon shading to achieve the best possible results.
 One of the most important is to choose the right shading algorithm for the specific project.
 Different shading algorithms are best suited to different types of scenes and characters, so it is important to choose the right one for the specific requirements of the project.

 Another important best practice is to choose the right post-processing techniques for the specific project.
 Post-processing techniques can be used to add additional visual elements, such as outlines and shadows, that can help to create a more visually appealing and distinctive look.
 You can also integrate a hull-based outline shader directly into your toon shader.